aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 To create a plain LDAP authentication provider, navigate to the `providers` array, and paste the following `ldap` provider:

-> If your application is requiring two or more LDAP connections, you must create a new user provider for each connection.

 ```php
 'providers' => [
     // ...